ralphsawaya/ovh/MongoDoc/mongodb_05_Best mongoDB operational practices/guide.en-gb.md

 ---
-title: MongoDB - Why MongoDB
+title: MongoDB - Best practice to operate an OVHcloud managed MongoDB
-excerpt: Main reasons to choose mongoDB as your database engine
+excerpt: Best practice to operate an OVHcloud managed MongoDB
 updated: 2024-06-27
 ---